-What will you do in the factory
+What you will do at the factory

 - You will take home a small glass souvenir.

-What you will do in Murano
+What you will do in Murano:

 - Grand Canal